codyhoag/codyhoag.github.io/docs/admin/02-enabling-users-to-connect.md

 enabled in your ownCloud Server, users can access ownCloud by providing their LDAP credentials.

-To configure LDAP in your ownCloud Server,
+Configure LDAP in your ownCloud Server by following these instructions:

 1. In your server's UI, navigate to the top right dropdown menu and select *Settings*.